Information about modules and courses

 Advanced literature examination NUTR-205

-The examination includes reading latest literature on the subject related to both nutritional physiology and public health nutrition.
+The examination includes reading the latest literature on the subject related to both nutritional physiology and public health nutrition.
 It provides an opportunity to demonstrate the overall knowledge acquired during the Master’s programme.

 Elective module: Nutritional Physiology and Molecular Nutrition

-Nutritional Physiology and Molecular Nutrition focuses on the functions and interactions of nutrients in the body, systemic and molecular mechanisms by which diets and nutrients affect the development of chronic diseases, and the experimental study designs in nutrition science.
+Nutritional Physiology and Molecular Nutrition focuses on the functions and interactions of nutrients in the body, the systemic and molecular mechanisms by which diets and nutrients affect the development of chronic diseases, and the experimental study designs in nutrition science.

 Advanced nutritional physiology NUTR-211